skeddy/skeddy.github.io/_pages/about.md

 ## What is this?

 This is where I've decided to start documenting little support issues I've worked on for friends/family.
-It was fuelled by the fact that since the late end of 2021, I had five laptops passed over to me for performance issues.
+It was fuelled by the fact that since the late end of 2021, I had a number of laptops/desktops passed over to me for performance issues.
 The first, well it took a while, but I got that back to optimal performance.
 The second, a few more things to tidy and tweak, but same result.

 By the third and onwards, I had a good little check list of things to start with, and it made it a lot easier to run them off in bulk at the start.